thibaultmg/acm-rag-content/docs/acm/2.15/secure_clusters/main.md

 </div>

+- You need to install the latest version of Red Hat OpenShift Virtualization on your hub cluster.
+For more information, see Virtualization - Installing.

+- You need virtual machines.
+To learn about OpenShift Container Platform default and virtualization roles and permissions, see Authorization in the OpenShift Container Platform documentation.

+- For details on how to enable role-based access control, see Implementing role-based access control.

 ### Enabling fine-grained role-based access control in the terminal

+Enabling fine-grained RBAC for virtualization in version 2.15 significantly changes how the Red Hat Advanced Cluster Management console displays search results and manages access for application lifecycles, governance, and observability.
+Cluster administrators must compare these functional trade-offs before enabling this feature.

 When you enable fine-grained RBAC, the following roles for OpenShift Virtualization are added automatically: